class-master/cpsc4770-6770/episodes/01-computational-demand.md

-# The demand for computational speed"
+# The demand for computational speed

 ## How do we measure speed in computation?